earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

 The `receive` method handles any message sent to the server from the websocket client API's send method.

-The `disconnect` method is the equivalent of the client‘s `onclose` method.
+The `disconnect` method is the equivalent of the client's `onclose` method.

-The next step is to create a websocket route that will call the ` JoinAndLeave` consumer.
+The next step is to create a websocket route that will call the `JoinAndLeave` consumer.

 Create a `routing.py` file in the `chat` application and add the following code: